dladams/dunerun/README.md

 git clone https://github.com/dladams/dunesw-support.git
 ./dunesw-support/build -i MY-INSTALL-PATH
 </pre>
+The option can be omitted if you have defined env variable DUNE_INSTALL_DIR.

 To set up to use the package in this or any future session:
 <pre>